itsnikhil/blog/content/posts/architecting-discord-bot-the-right-way.md

 ## Can we do better?
 Micro-services

-By micro-services I do not mean having different bots handing different features of the bot. **I want you to think and treat discord bot server as a Backend for Frontend(BFF) or simply a frontend-client and instead of mixing business logic into it, have a separate Backend server communicating via RESTful APIs.**
+By micro-services I do not mean having different bots handing different features of the bot. **I want you to think and treat discord bot server as simply a frontend-client like a mobile app and instead of mixing business logic into it, have a separate Backend server communicating via RESTful APIs.**

 ![Architecting discord bot the right way](/img/discord-bot-arch.jpg)